What is amblyopia?

 How is it treated?

 Treatment in children usually begins by patching the stronger eye.
-Patching forces the brain to use the “lazy” eye.
-Some doctors prescribe eyedrops to blur the “good” eye instead of putting a patch on it.
+Patching forces the brain to use the "lazy" eye.
+Some doctors prescribe eyedrops to blur the "good" eye instead of putting a patch on it.
+The eye doctor also treats the problem that led to the amblyopia.
 Glasses can help correct nearsightedness, farsightedness, or astigmatism.
 Strabismus may require eye muscle surgery, glasses, or both.

-Unfortunately, there is no treatment for amblyopia in adults since the visual system is already developed by that time.
+Unfortunately, there is no treatment for amblyopia in adults.

 If amblyopia is detected early and treated properly, a child can develop normal binocular vision.
 If treatment does not take place early, glasses may provide good vision.
 However, the vision in the lazy eye may never be as good as that in the stronger eye.